GongT/baobao/@build-script/rush-tools/etc/rush-tools.api.md

     get tempRoot(): string;
 }

-// Warning: (ae-missing-release-tag) "spawnRushPassthrough" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "spawnRushPassthrough" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function spawnRushPassthrough(action: string, argv: string[], env?: Record<string, string>): Promise<ExecaReturnValue<string>>;

-// Warning: (ae-missing-release-tag) "spinner" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "spinner" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const spinner: {